By Frank G. & Edwin H.

 You should also budget for the decisions that change the route:

 The absence rule creates one of the most expensive mistakes.
-If you stay outside Bolivia for more than 90 consecutive days without approved authorization, immigration can treat your visa as lapsed when you re-enter.
-You then enter as a tourist, complete a cancellation process, pay about $500 in legal fees for cancellation and restart, pay government fees again, and lose your accumulated time toward permanent residency and citizenship.
+If you stay outside Bolivia for more than 90 days in the calendar year without an approved extension, immigration can treat your visa as lapsed when you re-enter.
+In this scenario, there is no automatic fine or blacklist.
+You then enter as a tourist, complete a cancellation process, pay roughly $1,050 in legal fees for cancellation and a new visa application (about $350 cancellation plus $700 for the new visa), pay government fees again, and lose your accumulated time toward permanent residency and citizenship.

 DIY applicants also miss smaller practical costs.
 You may need extra nights in La Paz if a document takes longer than expected.
 You may lose time if you arrive without the local address details immigration wants.
 You may also choose the 1-year route to save money at the start, then pay more in aggregate once you include renewal and extra travel.